A263-abdul/samsung-prism-ai/README.md

 # PROJECT OVERVIEW

-This project is an **AI-powered chatbot application for Android**, designed to combine **privacy, personalization, and efficiency**.
+This project is an **Active AI Powered Android Monitoring Overlay System**, designed to combine **privacy, personalization, and efficiency**.
 Instead of relying on the cloud, it runs the **LLAMA language model directly on-device**, ensuring that all conversations and user data remain private.

 At its core, the system uses a **base model** that is lightweight and optimized for mobile devices.
 To make the chatbot flexible, it supports **adapters** — small, modular extensions that let the AI quickly switch roles or specialize in certain domains such as _study help, coding assistance, travel planning, or personal wellness_.
 This adapter-based approach allows the chatbot to adapt instantly without retraining the entire model.